crooy/About/doelen2015.md

 Emotional:
 -----------
-- [x] Become a good dad, who spents at least one full day with his child(ren) every week
+- [x] Become a good dad, who spends at least one full day with his child(ren) every week

 Physical:
 -----------